 - Do you envy people who can drink without getting into trouble?
 At one time or another, most of us have wondered why we were not like most people, who really can take it or leave it.

 - Have you had problems connected with drinking during the past year?
 Be honest!
 Doctors say that if you have a problem with alcohol and keep on drinking, it will get worse - never better.
-Eventually, you will die, or end up in an institution for the rest of your life.
-The only hope is to stop drinking.

 - Has your drinking caused trouble at home?
 Before we came into AA, most of us said that it was the people or problems at home that made us drink.
 We could not see that our drinking just made everything worse.
 It never solved problems anywhere.